pravega/pravega/documentation/src/docs/deployment/run-local.md

 ## Running Pravega in Standalone Mode with SSL/TLS Enabled

-By default both the `singlenode.enableTls` and `singlenode.enableauth` are disabled.
-The configurations, `singlenode.enableTls` and `singlenode.enableauth` can be used to enable encryption and authentication respectively.
+By default the `singlenode.enableTls` (SSl/TLS) is disabled.
+To enable it, set the value of  `singlenode.enableTls` to **True**.
+Once the `enableTls` (TLS) is enabled, the default certificates provided in the `conf` directory are used for setting up TLS.

-In case `enableTls` is set to true, the default certificates provided in the `conf` directory are used for setting up TLS.
+Set the following configuration properties:

 1. Configure standalone server to communicate using SSL/TLS.
 To do so, edit the TLS-related properties in `standalone-config.properties` as shown below: